-Vice-Chair of Research and Director of the Women’s Health Research Unit
+Director of the Women’s Health Research Unit

 Dr. Jeffrey T. Jensen, a Professor of Obstetrics and Gynecology, received a Bachelor of Science degree in Biological Sciences from Stanford University, an M.D. from Emory University, and a Master of Public Health form the University of Washington.
 He completed residency training in Obstetrics and Gynecology at OHSU in 1988.
 After serving in the US Navy, he returned to OHSU and joined the faculty in 1992.
 His current holds the appointment of the Leon Speroff Endowed Professor and is the Director of the Women’s Health Research Unit.
 His federally-funded research program includes the NICHD Contraceptive Clinical Trials Network, and the NICHD Contraceptive Research Development Center at the Oregon National Primate Research Center where he is an Affiliate Scientist in the Division of Reproductive Sciences.